ChristianSelinger/christianselinger.github.io/_teachings/data2impact.md

 - Modeling Infectious Disease by Matt Keeling and Pejman Rohani
 - Epidemics: Models and Data Using R by Ottar Bjørnstad
+- Applied Regression Analysis and Generalized Linear Models by John Fox

 ## Grading